jakoberpf/terraform-kubernetes-external-secrets-deployment/README.md

 # terraform-module-kubernetes-external-secrets

-This module setup the external secrets manager with a vault backend.
+This module manages the external secrets manager with a vault backend.